RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_and_CISA_KEV.md

     1.  are actively exploited or likely to be
     2.  are not actively exploited or not likely to be

-    So I can focus on what to fix first in my environment.
+    So I can focus on what to remediate first in my environment.

-!!! info
+!!! info "CISA KEV contains a subset of known exploited CVEs"

     1. All CVEs in CISA KEV are actively exploited (see [criteria for inclusion in CISA KEV](https://www.cisa.gov/known-exploited-vulnerabilities))
     3. Only ~~5% of CVEs are known exploited
-    2. CISA KEV contains a subset if known exploited CVEs
+    2. CISA KEV contains a subset of known exploited CVEs

 ## What does EPSS look like for CISA KEV?